Skip to main content

 Application Impact Module

-The Application Impact Module provides simplified and rich visibility into the health and current status of the customers critical applications.
-This module leverages our native integration with the ThousandEyes Enterprise agent that runs natively inside the Meraki MX Appliance and provides active monitoring data.
+The Application Impact Module provides simplified and rich visibility into the health and current status of the customer's critical applications.
+This module leverages our native integration with the ThousandEyes Enterprise agent, which runs natively inside the Meraki MX Appliance and provides active monitoring data.

 Requirements